‘Conan Exiles’ Swings A Mighty Axe Despite Early Access Kinks

 Those frustrations cropped up early in the first week as playing on official servers was interminable at best.
 Multiple issues cropped up with the worst being lag and “rubber-banding.”
 This resulted in Funcom dropping the player cap on official servers from 70 to 40 players and ultimately dropping their initial server hosting partner in favor of another who would meet their requirements.

 Issues weren’t limited to just server performance, however.
-Conan Exiles players were naturally subjected to various exploits discovered by other players and some of the gameplay turning out to note be all that balanced.
+Conan Exiles players were naturally subjected to various exploits discovered by other players, and some of the gameplay turning out to not be all that balanced.
 Specifically, players discovered it was extremely easy to break into Tier 1 buildings.

 These kinds of issues are to be expected at the launch of an Early Access title.
-What should be looked at is how developers respond in these situations and Funcom has knocked it out of the park so far.
+What should be looked at is how developers respond in these situations, and Funcom has knocked it out of the park so far.
 The development team has been wonderfully open to the burgeoning community and responsive with sometimes multiple patches in a single day to address performance and gameplay issues.

 Additionally, the decision to change official server providers demonstrates Funcom being keenly aware of the need to keep customer’s happy.
 The new official servers are finally starting to come online at the time of this article, per an official update, but it’s safe to say the development team has picked up lessons learned from similar titles and is trying their best to avoid them.